 Advanced Practice Registered Nurses provide complete medical services including physical exams and immunizations at the SBHCs.
 Pediatricians also see patients, and social work and substance abuse counseling services are available.
 The staff at each SBHC work together to conduct support groups for students areas such as self-esteem, nutrition and fitness, substance use, bereavement, and HIV/AIDS.
 Our office managers help students schedule appointments to ensure access to healthcare.
 The State of Connecticut Department of Health, through the New Haven Board of Education, provides financial support for SBHCs.

-FHCHC will begin providing dental services to our SBHCs.
-The Smiles 2 Go Dental Program will offer preventative (cleanings, exams, x-rays) and basic restorative (filings, extractions, pain relief) services to the Fair Haven community with a focus on children's dental care.
+FHCHC also provides dental services to our SBHCs.
+The Smiles 2 Go Dental Program offers preventative care (cleanings, exams, x-rays) and basic restorative (filings, extractions, pain relief) services to the Fair Haven community with a focus on children's dental care.

 The Nurturing Families Network program at FHCHC offers home visiting to first time parents and parenting groups to parents of children from birth to age five in the Fair Haven Community.

 The focus of home visiting is on child development, improving health, teaching parenting skills, and strengthening the family.
 Parenting groups focus on improving parenting skills, teaching child development, and demonstrating activities to help children grow.
 Children’s groups providing educational activities are offered at the same time so parents do not need to arrange childcare.